Dashboarding for Machine Learning-based Clinical Decision Support Implementation and Monitoring Toolkit

 We hope that this configuration and toolkit inspires useful ideas for how to monitor your ML-CDS interventions, and we are happy to collaborate or answer questions.

-Please send questions, comments and suggestions to HIPxChange@hip.wisc.edu(link sends e-mail).
+Please send questions, comments and suggestions to HIPxChange@hip.wisc.edu.

 Development of this toolkit